arcus/education_modules/a_sample_module_template/a_sample_module_template.md

 (Note that the title is the only level-1 header in the document)

+To see how to use this template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6).
+To see what it looks like rendered via LiaScript, [click here](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6#1) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".

 <div class = "overview">

 ## Overview

-Include text here describing the point of the module.
-To see how to use this template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6).
-To see what it looks like rendered via LiaScript, [click here](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_r25/main/working_documentation/template_modules.md?token=ACEVZUTXZ6BTRFIIBXPN4SDBD3FR6#1) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".
+@comment

+**Is this module right for me?** @long_description

 **Estimated time to completion:**